KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
-4. No keywords in 'package.json'.
-We would use them as tags on the website.
+4. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 7. Warning: No LICENSE file.